mvoran/spotify-playlist-analysis/README.md

    ```bash
    go run main.go
    ```

-2. A browser window will open automatically for Spotify authentication
-3. After authentication, the program will:
-   - Fetch all your playlists
-   - Process tracks from each playlist
-   - Generate a CSV file in the `playlists` directory
+2. Open your browser and log in to Spotify when prompted
+3. The program will analyze your playlists and generate CSV files

 ## Output